techscribr/techscribr.github.io/_posts/adtech/2025-12-06-adtech-intro.md

 ---

 ## 4. A Deeper Look at how the DSP Operates

-In the complex world of digital  form (DSP) acts as an intelligent and automated tool for advertisers, enabling them to purchase ad space across a vast online landscape in real-time.
-Think of it as a sophisticated stockbroker for digital ads, but instead of buying shares, it buys opportunities to show an ad to a specific user at a specific moment.

 At its core, a DSP allows advertisers to manage their ad campaigns across multiple ad exchanges/marketplaces where publishers make their ad inventory available - all through a single interface.
 This eliminates the need for manual negotiations with individual websites and provides powerful tools for targeting, bidding, and optimization.